munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 This approach is best suited for scenarios involving numerous agents participating in open-ended client conversations, where the conversation domain is not predetermined.

+## Who is this for
+This architecture is designed for Agentic AI ecosystems where numerous agents operate within a shared environment.
+These agents often have diverse functions, may not be aware of each other, and are not expected to collaborate directly.
+As the ecosystem evolves, the number of agents is expected to grow significantly.
+To support this dynamic environment, orchestration must be flexible—determining which agent is needed cannot always be predefined.
+Instead, the required agent(s) should be available on demand to ensure conversations continue seamlessly.
+As the number of agents scales, costs must remain predictable and stable; otherwise, sustaining growth at this magnitude becomes challenging for the organization.
+Organizations need a scalable, cost-efficient, and reliable solution to manage conversations at scale with an ever-expanding set of agents.
+### Potential use case
+- **Solutions for virtual smart assistant Ecosystems** - These ecosystems evolve rapidly, adding more agents to assist users across various operations.
+As capabilities expand to automate devices and workflows, a robust mechanism is essential to build and manage a large network of agents efficiently—while keeping costs under control.

 # Key Challenges

 ## Dynamic inclusion of agents